 - Cellphone: 0917-300-5945 / 0918-265-0474

 2. We recommend starting your island hopping adventure early in the morning where there aren’t many tourists.
 The charm, serenity, and the feeling of oneness with nature disappears when there are too many visitors around.

-3. Our package already included lunch, so we are assuming that yours will come with lunch too if you book with Rey.
+3. Our package already included lunch, so we are assuming that yours will come with lunch too if you book with Book A Transport.
 However, just to be safe, it’s better to buy and bring your own food, drinks, and supplies in Dumaguete or Bais City.

 4. You can buy snacks and drinks at the sari-sari boat that usually comes along the sandbar.
 However, we are not entirely certain when the boat will arrive or if the boat will arrive during weekdays or low season.
 Note too that the items sold will probably be more expensive than those you will find inland.

 5. It is tempting to try out the various seafood that the fishermen will offer you.
 Before you do, however, make sure you are not allergic to seafood.
 Make sure that your stomach is not sensitive to seafood; the last thing you want is to have a bout of diarrhea during your trip.
-Bring along some anti-diarrheal drugs just tobe sure.
+Bring along some anti-diarrhea drugs just to be sure.

 6. Be careful when swimming beyond the sandbar where the water is deep.
 Don’t swim alone, or ask your boatman or a companion to keep an eye on you.